dev0715/railflow_rest_api_v1/readme.md

 If no variable called APP_ENV is found, we take the default as `development` and hence the development environment variables from the `configs/app.js` will be picked up.

+## Using Slack Slash Command
+We have set up a slack slash command `/license` plase walkthrough the usage below:

+Follow the example `/license ali raza/acme corp/12/myemail@gmail.com`, parameters separated by `/` follow the formula: `/license customer name/company/periods/email`

+Slack command will return the successful message and the license information after executing the payload.